ma-github-account/Website-Netherlands-Airports-Map/README.md

-This w ebsite presents Netherlands airports map.
+This website presents Netherlands airports map.
 Map displays the locations of civil airports, military air bases and helipads.

 Map functionalities: